-In Europe, 51.6% of adults are overweight (1).
+Over 2 billion adults in the world are overweight and around 650 million of those are considered obese (1).
 Being obese not only increases your risk of high blood pressure, heart disease and diabetes, but also makes you more likely to have a stroke, particularly if you are carrying extra weight around your stomach (2).
 Fortunately, this is yet another risk factor that can be potentially altered through a healthy diet, exercise and other lifestyle changes.

 How do I know if I’m overweight or obese?

-You probably already know if you’re carrying extra weight, but it’s worth checking your body mass index (BMI) to find out exactly where you sit on the scale.
-The World Health Organization (WHO) defines being overweight or obese as: “the disease in which excess body fat has accumulated to such an extent that health may be adversely affected” (3).
+You probably already know if you’re carrying extra weight, but it’s worth checking your Body Mass Index (BMI) to find out exactly where you sit on the scale.
+The World Health Organization defines being overweight or obese as: abnormal or excessive fat accumulation that may impair health.
+(3).
 You can easily find out if you are heavier than you should be for your height by working out your BMI.

 |What your BMI says about you